Thomas Manfredini: Genoa

 In January 2013, Manfredini left Atalanta and joined Genoa, in a swap deal involving 50% registration rights of Michele Canini.
 Manfredini was valued €1.25 million, while 50% registration rights of Canini was valued for €1 million.

 Sassuolo

 In January 2014, Manfredini left Genoa and joined Sassuolo for €900,000 in a 2 1/2-year contract.
 That window the club also signed Davide Biondini from Genoa in a temporary deal.

 Vicenza

 On 12 January 2015, Manfredini signed for Vicenza on loan from Sassuolo until the end of the season.
 He took no.17 shirt from departing Niko Bianconi.
-On 30 June 2015, Vicenza signed Manfredini outright in a 2-year contract, with Giovanni Sbrissa and became a player of Sassuolo in 2016–17 season.
+On 30 June 2015, Vicenza signed Manfredini outright in a two-year contract, with Giovanni Sbrissa and became a player of Sassuolo in 2016–17 season.
 He changed to wear no.5 in 2015–16 season.

 On 25 August 2016, he was released.

+La Fiorita

+Manfredini came out of retirement in 2018-19 season and joined La Fiorita.
+He retired in the subsequent season.

+Managerial career

+Manfredini managed SP La Fiorita in the San Marino domestic league Campionato Sammarinese 31.12.2022 until 31.07.2024.
+Under his management they finished 03rd in the league in his first season in charge.
+In the subsequent year, the 2023-24 season, La Fiorita finished in second place and also won the Coppa Titano.

+On 17 October 2024 he was appointed as Manager for Promozione side Lunano Calcio in Italy.